kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### The good self-review

+A lot of comments and requests for change during review of a pull request can sometimes feel demotivating.
+The good self-review can help save yourself and the reviewer from frustrations during peer review.

 The review process has a better chance going as smooth as possible if you conduct a self-review before opening the pull request.
-Removing as much gravel in the road as possible helps keeping the peer review of your pull request focused and unnecessary discussions can be avoided.
+Removing gravel in the road helps keeping code review focused and unnecessary discussions can be avoided.

-A lot of comments and requests for change during review of a pull request can feel demotivating.
-The good self-review can help save yourself and the reviewer from frustrations during peer review.

 * Don't change files that is not related to your pull-request
   + for example don't reorder imports in files that is not directly related to the issue at hand